ispencerlee/my_config/README.md

-# This ia my personal config
+# This is my personal config